who-espen/generator-metabase-sql/readme.md

     - *sss*: Sentinel Site Survey
     - *ssia*:  SCH/STH Impact Assessment

 - **Form Index**: The number of form.
-Generally the village/school comme first followed by the participant form and the diagnostic form
+Generally, the village/school come first followed by the participant form and the diagnostic form

 - **Form Designation**: The form designation. ex: cluster, site, participant